Here are some things to consider when choosing a pet to ensure a good fit with your family.

 Dogs go through a golden age at about the middle of their lifespan when they are housebroken and calm.

 They no longer chew on your shoes, and they usually come when called.
 This golden age only lasts a few years.
 At the beginning and at the end of their lives, dogs can be a lot of work.

 Puppies need house-training, and they need to learn the rules of the house.
 Otherwise, they might chew up everything.
 They are rowdy and rambunctious.

 With a puppy, you pretty much need someone at home full-time for the first few months.
 Fortunately, they are adorable, too, so there's a payoff.

 Old dogs revert to puppyhood in many ways.
 They can't hold their bladder as well.
 Accidents occur.
 Multiple trips to the vet may be required for health problems.
 Consider pet insurance for them to keep costs down.

-Fortunately, by this time, they're one of the family so you just bite the bullet and clean up after them just like you would for Uncle Harry.
-For the biggest payoff, get a long-lived dog so those golden years will be worth the effort on both ends.
+Fortunately, by this time, they're one of the family, so you bite the bullet and clean up after them just like you would for Uncle Harry.
+For the biggest payoff, get a long-lived dog so that those golden years will be worth the effort on both ends.

 Small breeds tend to live longer than large breeds.
 On the negative side, small breeds are often noisier and more frenetic than larger dogs.

-In the high maintenance pets category, you can put large birds, such as parrots and cockatoos, and any kind of exotic animal.
-These pets usually require more attention; more expensive cages or habitats; and specialized vet care.
+In this category, you can put large birds, such as parrots and cockatoos, and any exotic animal.
+These pets usually require more attention, more expensive cages or habitats, and specialized vet care.
 And just try to find a pet sitter for them when you go on vacation.